 B) Northern Spain itinerary: Explore Bilbao’s old town and architecture

 Explore the vibrant old town or “Casco Viejo” of Bilbao for shops, pastelerias, yummy eateries and vibrant colorful houses.
-Stop by the famous pintxo bar “Gure Toki” for some tasty local bites and simply wander around in this neighborhood to unearth local gems.
+Stop by the famous pintxo bar “Gure Toki” for some tasty local bites and simply wander around in this neighborhood to unearth local gems (you can take this walking tour to explore old town).
 Walk along the waterfront to see colorful houses, stop by the many beautiful churches such as baroque San Nicolás of Bari and San Anton church (Bilbao’s oldest) or marvel at the architecture of the beautiful city hall, which is also a popular tourist attraction.
 Bilbao has lots of architectural gems, ranging from baroque to gothic to modern.
 Scattered all over the city, these are all ornate, visual delights.

 C) Bilbao attractions: Take the funicular de Artxanda for a birds eye view of the city